 - Do you own your phone, or are you leasing it?
 If you’re leasing, you should consider paying off the balance so you have your own phone when signing up for a new carrier.
 Otherwise, it’ll be an added cost.

 - In contrast, if you own your phone, is it compatible with the low-cost carrier?
 If you’re not sure, call and ask first.

 Cheaper plans mean less data, so you’ll need to learn how to scale back on your browsing habits and make some adjustments on your phone’s settings as well.
 (We’ll get to that in a minute.)

 These plans are probably not best for those who are in the habit of using their cell phones heavily, since cutting back requires some training and practice.

 It may come as a surprise for you, but you can find cell phone plans in all price ranges.
 In fact, some plans cost $10 or less.
-Don’t expect a whole lot, though.
+Don’t expect a whole lot for that price, though.

 - Red Pocket: $10 Essentials Plan